 Results at the national level

-As expected, results for males show the largest impact of homicides on life expectancy and lifespan variation for both time periods (Figures 1-4).
-We thus focus on these results (females’ results are shown in Supplementary Material, figures S1-S4).

-Figure 1 shows age- and cause-specific contributions (in years) to male life expectancy’s changes at age 15 between 1995 and 2005 (Panel A) and between 2005 and 2015 (Panel B).
-Vertical values in rectangles next to the y-axis represent age-specific contributions, while bars’ length correspond to cause-specific contributions by age.
-Overall cause-specific contributions across all ages are shown in the panel’s legend in parenthesis (also in years).

-Among men, life expectancy at age 15 increased more than twice as fast in 1995-2005 (1.17 years) than in 2005-2015 (0.55 years).
-Most causes of death contributed to life expectancy’s improvement in 1995-2005 (except for diabetes, heart disease and accidents).
-Importantly, homicides declined in 1995-2005 and this contributed to about one-fourth (0.44 years) of the overall gain in life expectancy in this period.
-About 80% (0.36 years) of this contribution was concentrated between ages 15-49 (red bars in Figure 1, panel A).
-In contrast, the slowed down improvement in life expectancy in 2005-2015 was mainly the result of rising homicides (mostly between ages 15-49) and heart diseases (panel B), hence their negative contributions.
-Results for women suggest continuous improvement in life expectancy over time with a negligible impact of homicides.
-(Supplementary Material, figures S1-S4).
-Female life expectancy increased by 0.58 year in 1995-2005 and by an additional half year of life in 2005-2015; all these resulted from mortality improvements in most causes of death, except for diabetes and medically amenable.
+Table 1 shows cause-specific contributions to changes in life expectancy and lifespan inequality at age 15 between 1995 and 2015 and between 2005-2015.
+Among men, life expectancy increased more than twice as fast in 1995-2005 (1.17 years) than in 2005-2015 (0.55 years).
+Most causes of death contributed to life expectancy’s improvement in 1995-2005 (except for diabetes and accidents).
+Importantly, homicides declined in 1995-2005 and this contributed to about 38.5% (0.45 years) of the overall gain in life expectancy in this period.
+About 80% (0.36 years) of this contribution was concentrated between ages 15-49 (red bars in Figure S1, panel A).
+In contrast, the slowed down improvement in life expectancy in 2005-2015 was mainly the result of rising homicides and heart diseases, hence their negative contributions.
+Female life expectancy increased by 0.58 year in 1995-2005 and 0.57 year in 2005-2015.
+These gains resulted from mortality improvements in most causes of death with a negative impact of diabetes and a negligible impact of homicides, traffic accidents and heart diseases.

-[Figure 1]
+[Table 1]

-Figure 2 shows results for lifespan inequality in both periods.
-This figure depicts information in a similar format to that in Figure 1.
-Panel A of Figure 2, for example, shows that lifespan inequality reduced by more than half a year between 1995 (14.31) and 2005 (13.77).
+Lifespan inequality reduced by more than half a year between 1995 (14.31) and 2005 (13.77) for males.
 This means that, on average, Mexican males were losing six months of life less at their time of death in 2005 than in 1995.
 Although lifespan inequality also declined between 2005 and 2015 (-0.15), the reduction in 1995-2005 was about four times larger.
 In other words, male lifespan inequality was stagnant in recent times.
-Nonetheless, improvements in other causes of death contributed to a reduction in lifespan inequality in both periods; for example, mortality declines in accidents and cirrhosis at younger ages.
-Importantly, homicides (about 0.17 years at ages below 60) and amenable causes of death had the largest effect on increasing lifespan variation in 2005-2015 (e.g., positive contribution).
-For females, lifespan variation decreased since 1995.
-There is a tipping point at around age 70 indicating the importance of cardiovascular disease, diabetes and medical services at older ages in reducing lifespan inequality, while accidents, homicides and cirrhosis play a larger role at younger ages.
+Nonetheless, improvements in other causes of death contributed to a reduction in lifespan inequality in both periods; for example, mortality declines in accidents and cirrhosis at younger ages (Figure S1).
+Importantly, homicides (about 0.19 years) had the largest effect on increasing lifespan variation in 2005-2015 (i.e.., positive contribution).
+For females, lifespan variation decreased since 1995 mostly due to improvements in most causes of death.
+However, in 1995-2005 diabetes and traffic accidents increased lifespan inequality.
+In 2005-2015, homicides is the major contributor to slowing down improvements in variation of lifespans, albeit with a small effect.
 These results underscore the major role of rising homicide rates among young adults in recent times and the consequent slow improvement in reducing lifespan inequality.

-[Figure 2]

 Results at the state level

-Figure 3 shows changes in life expectancy (panel A) and in lifespan inequality (panel B) for males in each of the 32 states in Mexico between 1995 and 2005 (blue dots) and between 2005 and 2015 (red triangles).
+In figures 1-2 we focus on results for males because the larger impact of homicides is larger among them, results for females are in SM figures 3-4.
+Figure 1 shows changes in life expectancy (panel A) and in lifespan inequality (panel B) for males in each of the 32 states in Mexico between 1995 and 2005 (blue dots) and between 2005 and 2015 (red triangles).
 We grouped states into three broad regions: North, Central and South.